Refilling Vintage Plotter Pens

 I have seen only one video discussing this being done (the video creator did not show the actual process), but when I attempted it, I ended up bending and breaking several pens.
 It was a bust.

-Only pens which have a working rollerball is a candidate for refilling.
+Only pens which have a working rollerball are a candidate for refilling.
 Of course, sometimes you cannot easily tell if the ball is seized or damaged until you refill the pen.

 Successful Approach